Hervar77/infinity-doc/mkdocs/api/infinity.date.md

 Parameters:

 - timeZone: `string`
-  >the name of the time zone for which the offset should be retrieved
+  >The name of the time zone for which the offset should be retrieved.

 Return type: `string`